tabzone/knowledgeable-whale/content/pages/blog/cloud-services.md

 \*Business goals: \*Though most companies move to cloud for ease of operations and higher revenue, the industry leaders must examine the cloud strategy that they plan to use, allying with the digital transformation and profit goals of their organization.
 It would help to create a roadmap that will show key business objectives and how the organization will use cloud migration to help achieve it.
 There may be instances in which the data centers are located in a country that has varied privacy rules when compared to your organization.
 Possible future challenges like these need to be identified and solutions must be crafted that would be used in the event of an unlikely disruption.

 \*Taking an asset inventory: \*It is mandatory to take an inventory assessment and get a summary of the entire work process, data, application, and performance characteristics.
-Data compliance requirements, dependency on hardware, infrastructure, and the mission-critical parts must be taken into consideration before cloud migration.
+Data compliance requirements, dependency on hardware, infrastructure, and mission-critical parts must be taken into consideration before cloud migration.
 Determine what level of migration is required for each asset and what level of refactoring and remediating is necessary when shifting operations to the cloud.

 *Selecting the right cloud strategy*: Adopting the correct deployment for your cloud is crucial to the success of your cloud migration project.
 Private, public, hybrid, and multi-cloud models have their own set of advantages and challenges.
 Most organizations use a mix of many cloud models to empower their varied business needs.
 Security, cost, and rate of the possible growth of an organization are often taken into consideration when choosing a cloud model.
 If organizations are looking to offload initial investments involved in migrating resources to the cloud, then a public cloud is adopted.
 However, if the business has a significant amount of resources that have sensitive information, then it would be wise to invest in a private cloud model over which the organization has complete control.
 The majority of businesses use a mixture of different cloud models that provide support to varied business instances.